camunda-community-hub/zeebe-play/README.md

 - expose port `8080` for the web application
 - (optional) expose port `26500` for the Camunda modeler and Zeebe clients

-Or, if you run it on your local machine:
+Or, if you run it on your local machine (Linux only):

 ```
 docker run --network="host" ghcr.io/camunda-community-hub/zeebe-play:1.0.0